 After a month of no COVID-19 cases, Thailand is looking to reopening their borders soon to about 50,000 foreigners initially.
 While some of these travellers will include those with work permits, residency and families in Thailand, about 60% of this quota will be allowed to enter if they are seeking medical or wellness treatments.
 Regardless, anyone entering the country will be subject to a 14-day quarantine.

 Phuket, the popular tourist destination, has been a coronavirus hotspot, as has the megacity of Bangkok.
 Other countries have been in discussions to create travel bubbles with Thailand.

 Vietnam is in the process of slowly reopening.
-Back in early June, Vietnam announced that foreigners from these 80 countries (including the United Kingdom) could start to visit on e-visas starting 1 July 2020.
+Back in early June, Vietnam announced that foreigners from these 80 countries (including the United States) could start to visit on e-visas starting July 1.

 Some tourist attractions have reopened, and there is some good news to report.
 Domestic tourism within Vietnam is now open again, and Vietnam is in talks with several other countries to created so-called “travel bubbles’ allowing citizens of trusted neighbours to visit.
-China and South Korea would likely be the first.
-Vietnam has had about 322 cases and zero deaths from coronavirus.
+In addition, the government is planning to resume international commercial flights to certain regions.
+Vietnam has had about 332 cases and zero deaths from coronavirus.

-Early lockdowns have been credited with keeping coronavirus relatively contained “down under”, but Australia remains closed to foreign visitors.
-The country has had fewer than 100 deaths.
+Early lockdowns have been credited with keeping coronavirus relatively contained “down under,” but Australia remains closed to foreign visitors.
+The country has had 375 deaths.